JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 <span class="caption">Finite state machine of rowing cycle</span>

-From the perspective of Open Rowing Monitor, there only is a stream of *CurrentDt*'s, which should form the basis of this detection:
+From the perspective of OpenRowingMonitor, there only is a stream of *CurrentDt*'s, which should form the basis of this detection:

 The following picture shows the time between impulses through time:
 <img src="img/physics/flywheelmeasurement.png" alt="Image showing the currentDt measurements of the flywheel through time" width="700">
 <span class="caption">example currentDt Measurements of a flywheel</span>

-Open Rowing Monitor combines two types of force detection, which work independently: *basic force detection* and *advanced stroke detection*.
+OpenRowingMonitor combines two types of force detection, which work independently: *basic force detection* and *advanced stroke detection*.
 Both can detect a stroke accuratly, and the combination has proven its use.

 In `engine/Flywheel.js`, two functions provide force detection, which use the following criteria before attempting a stroke phase transition: